SupaaHiro/schwifty-lab/ai-agent/README.md

 ```

 This will activate LangSmith tracing for your agent runs.
 Make sure to replace `<your-api-key>` with your actual LangSmith API key.

-## How It Works

-- Markdown documents are loaded from ../docs/ and split into chunks.
-- ChromaDB vector store is created/persisted in ../chroma_db.
-- Agent interacts using ReAct + RAG:
-- Retrieves relevant chunks from vector DB
-- Uses GPT-4o-mini for response generation
-- Invokes tools when necessary (date/time, math, KB queries)
-- Conversation history is maintained to support context.

-## Notes

-- Model: gpt-4o-mini (cost-efficient, replaceable with gpt-4o for higher quality)
-- Retrieval: 3 most similar chunks by default
-- All tools are bound to the agent for dynamic usage
-- Temperature is set to 0 for deterministic output

 ## License